 The margin of diamond rings is high because of the saturation of simulants (fake diamonds) and synthetic diamonds on the market.
 Also, there is a cap of how many carats of natural diamonds that can be mined each year alongside naturally occurring diamonds taking 3 billion years to grow.
 In other words, there are only so many diamonds out there to push a pawnshop’s profit.

 Diamonds are forever but the marriages they symbolize, unfortunately, don’t always last.
 This creates an unusual but lucrative dynamic for both pawn dealers and those who are looking to sell their diamond rings.

 Depending on the circumstances, a person who’s selling a wedding ring would rather have the money than the keepsake.
-A pawn jeweler can essentially ‘erase’ the projected sentiment of a diamond ring.
-Of course, most jewelers will detach the diamond and put it on a different band while also changing the chips (smaller decorative diamonds).
+Most jewelers will detach the diamond and put it on a different band while also changing the chips (smaller decorative diamonds).
 Pawn dealers do this not only to make selling the ring more tasteful but also to increase the jewelry’s value.